Brillianttyagi/Brillianttyagi/README.md

 **Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on AI;
+- 👨🏽‍💻 I’m currently working on GenAI;
-- 🌱 I’m currently learning ML;
+- 🌱 I’m currently learning DS;
 - 👯 I’m looking to collaborate on Learning;
-- 🤔 I’m looking for help with Motivation;
+- 🤔 I’m looking for help with Nothing;
 - ♾ Ask me about: Anything;
 - ⚡️ Fun-Fact: eat code sleep repeat;
 - 📫 How to reach me: deepanshubhai84@gmail.com;